digital-asset/daml/docs/source/upgrade/index.rst

 step that migrates all existing data to a new data model.

 As a running example, let's imagine a centralized database containing carbon offset certificates.
-It's operator created the database schema with
+Its operator created the database schema with

 .. code-block:: SQL